MehranGhamaty/PointProcesses/README.md

 The python package is written to explore point processes, specifically anytime versions of temporal point process.
-The tool is written with TensorFlow's automatic differentiation, along with strict typing to catch bugs, like if a function asks for something specifically only that type of object can be passed in.
+The tool is written with TensorFlow's automatic differentiation, along with strict typing to catch bugs (which means if a function asks for something specifically only that type of object can be passed in).
  A multivariate Hawkes process with static base rate and a sum of exponential triggering kernels is the only model currently implemented.
 This work is the composition of a few papers along with previous implementations